Skip to main content

 3Transcript of Records (TOR)Must include scanned 2x2 photo, marked "For Board Examination Purposes," signed and sealed by registrar

-4Valid NBI ClearanceMust be current at time of filing
+4Valid NBI ClearanceMust be current at time of filing.
+NBI now requires online appointment — walk-ins are no longer accepted

-52x2 ID PhotosWhite background, recent (for LERIS upload in .jpg format)
+52x2 ID PhotosWhite background, formal attire, with name tag, recent (for LERIS upload in .jpg format)

 6Valid Government IDFor identity verification at PRC